 Have you heard of the "Freshman15"?
 It's quite common for college students to gain a few pounds.

 With that in mind, there's a research project underway at Minot State University to help students stay fit, and eat better.
-Here's this week's Eye on Health.
+Carla Burbidge has the story in this week's Eye on Health.

 Students at Minot State University have a beautiful new wellness center to work out in.
 That's a plus for the 130 students who have signed up to be a part of a new research project underway thru Dr. Terry Eckmann's fitness and physical education classes.
 The 8 week project involves tracking fitness, and nutrition though something called a Fitbook.
 The creator of the Fitbook was in Minot to launch the project.